Masego11/Masego11/README.md

 # Tlalemasego Khongoana
-I am a software development student with Codespace, I am also a 2nd year Bcom Information Technology student with Mancosa.
-I currently work as a trainee manager at an Engen 1-stop filling station.
-I currently hold a Diploma in Business Management and Entrepreneurship and a certificate in Business Systems Analysis.
+Software development student with Codespace.
+2nd year Bcom Information Technology  student with Mancosa.
+Business systems analysis a certificate with UCT.
+Diploma Business Management and Entrepreneurship with Varstiy college.

 ## Skills and Experience
 - :computer: HTML